last update 20 March 2013

 LINK

-is recorded in the small but fascinating 1828-29 commercial directory which lists the occupations of the tradesmen who drove the small early Victorian market town of Barnard Castle.
-Joseph Procter was also listed as a Chemyst in the 1834 Pigots Directory of Barnard Castle.
+Joseph Procter is also listed as a Chemyst in the 1834 Pigots Directory of Barnard Castle.
 His shop is still there - the opticians near the market cross.

-1841 - Joseph Procter Snr,
+1841 - Joseph Procter Snr, aged 77,

 LINK

-Robert and Harrison's father, retired from his Barnard Castle shop and aged 77, being looked after by daughter Jane in Broadgate, Barnard Castle.
+Robert and Harrison's father, retired from his Barnard Castle shop and being looked after by daughter Jane in Broadgate, Barnard Castle.
 Grandson Michael Dixon (from a daughter of his third marriage) also in residence.

-1843 - Joseph Procter Snr signs a will on 9 June 1843
+1843 - Joseph Procter Snr (79) signs a will on 9 June 1843

 FULL WILL